1111darshan/1111darsh/documents/notes/kubernetes.md

 3. NodePort Service
 4. LoadBalancer

--Each Pod has its own IP address
-  Pods are eohemeral -are destroyed frequently
+-Each Pod has its own IP address, Pods are eohemeral, pods are destroyed frequently
 - service:
   - Stable IP address
   - loadbalancing